XhausticCodes/UsabilityHub-Homepage-HTML-CSS-Clone-Project-1/README.md

 Made it responsive by using flex, Media Query and little bit of JS functionalities.
 Added a New Navigation button with JS.

+7-9-24:
+Updated a small transfrom effect at examples-card div, when hovering the card pops up.
+(Wasn't a Big Update tho)

 Please Contribute and add functionalities to it.